1danielcoelho/1danielcoelho.github.io/_posts/2021-02-14-unreal-engine-basics-and-base-classes.md

 Finally, you can see two extra things: The `ClassGeneratedBy` field of this `UBlueprintGeneratedClass` points at our `UBlueprint` asset we saw at the content browser.
 Also, we can see at the very bottom of this image how the `UBlueprintGeneratedClass` is pointing at the CDO of `DerivedObject` that we retrieved on the previous image.

 Lets try modifying our `DerivedObject` a little bit.
-I'll add an extra empty function, a variable, and change the CDO value for `MyValue`.
+I'll add an extra empty function (pointed in red), a variable, and change the CDO value for `MyValue` to `5.0f`.
 You can also see the CDO's value for the `NewVariable` on the right pane:

 ![BlueprintGeneratedClass](/assets/images/unreal-engine-basics-and-base-classes/edited-derived-object-bp.png)